pfsense/docs/source/nat/forwarding-ports-with-pfsense.rst

--  **Source**: Allows matching a specific original source of the traffic, and is hidden behind an Advanced button as in most cases it should be “any”, allowing all Internet hosts through.
-The source port range when using TCP and/or UDP, and will almost always be “any”.
+-  **Source**: Allows matching a specific original source of the traffic, and is hidden behind an Advanced button as in most cases it should be "any", allowing all Internet hosts through.
+The source port range when using TCP and/or UDP, and will almost always be "any".
    **The source port is not the same as the destination port**, and is normally a random port between 1024-65535.